Trees with Large Leaves: 14 Bold, Tropical-Looking Species for Temperate Yards

 Most shade trees have leaves 2-5 inches long.
 The trees on this list have leaves measured in feet.
 A bigleaf magnolia leaf can reach 30 inches.
 A catalpa leaf spans a foot across.
 These are the trees that make a temperate yard feel tropical, that create dramatic texture contrasts, and that visitors notice immediately.

 Big-leaf trees aren’t for every situation.
 They drop big leaves, cast dense shade, and dominate whatever space they’re in.
 But planted in the right spot, they create a bold, lush effect that no fine-textured tree can match.
+If you want a yard that looks different from every other house on the block, start here.

 The biggest leaves on temperate trees